-Two Australians will serve on the group overseeing the process that will result in an end to the US government's role in overseeing the Domain Name Service (DNS).
+Two Australians will serve on the group overseeing the process that will result in an end to the US government's role in overseeing the Domain Name System (DNS).

 The Internet Society (ISOC) has appointed its Australian president, Narelle Clark, as one of two ISOC representatives to the NTIA/IANA Stewardship Transition Coordination Group.
 In addition to being president and long-term member of the ISOC board, Clark is deputy CEO of the Australian Communications Consumer Action Network (ACCAN).